leobessa/dynamo-autoscale/README.md

 downscale would get "flushed" and applied without a read downscale.

 This technique helps to save downscales on tables that may have unpredictable consumption.
-You may need to tweak the `--flush-after` value to match your own situation.
-By default, there is no `--flush-after` and downscales will wait indefinitely, this may not be desirable.
+You may need to tweak the `flush_after` value to match your own situation.
+By default, there is no `flush_after` and downscales will wait indefinitely, but this may not be desirable.

-## Signaling
+## Signalling

 The `dynamo-autoscale` process responds to the SIGUSR1 and SIGUSR2 signals.
 What we've done may be a dramatic bastardisation of what signals are intended for or